Vim-Karene/ScroogeLoot/README.md

 Use `/sl pm` in game to open the **Player Management** window.
 All fields of the `PlayerData` table can be edited directly in this window.
 Saving will broadcast the updated table to the raid.
+Player data is stored in saved variables so any changes persist between sessions.